If you're looking for a lucrative job in a growing field, it's hard to go wrong with a master's in either computer science or cyber security.

 Is a master's in computer science worth it?

-A master's in computer science is worth it on the condition that you have the time and resources to dedicate to a program—this rule applies to graduate programs in any discipline.
-While master's in computer science programs exist for professionals at every level, those who use their degrees to advance or develop specific expertise often benefit the most.
+A master’s in computer science is worth it if you have the time and resources to dedicate to it.
+While master’s in computer science programs exist for professionals at every level, those who use their degrees to advance or develop specific expertise typically benefit the most.

 Is a master's in cyber security worth it?